Lodi Brain Injury Lawyer

 MRI Scan: An MRI scan takes longer; however, it provides greater detail and does not use radiation to develop its image.
 This will yield information about not only bone fractures and brain bleeding but could also show any structural damage to the brain tissue itself.
 MRI scans can also detect older brain injuries that may have healed.Common Brain Injuries

 The various steps above could be used to diagnose several different brain injuries including:

 Within these separate categories, injuries can range in severity.
 Patients and their families should understand that the treatment and prognosis of their case will be handled on an individual basis with their medical provider.

 The following YouTube video discusses traumatic brain injuries and how they are treated.Compassionate Care in Lodi for Brain Injuries

 From day one, the focus of my office has been to provide the compassionate and individualized care that every patient and their family deserves.
 My dedicated office will work hard to establish an individual, personal relationship with every client to ensure that everyone feels like they’re being heard.
 We will make sure that we understand the goals of every client and will work hard to remove as much of the stress of the situation as possible.
 This allows our clients to focus on their recovery.

-I’m Ed Smith, a Lodi Brain Injury Lawyer.
+I’m Ed Smith, a Brain Injury Lawyer in Lodi.
 Brain injuries can lead to lifelong consequences for patients and their loved ones.
 If you or a loved one has been involved in an accident leading to a brain injury due to the negligence of someone else, please call me at (209) 227-1931 or (800) 404-5400 for friendly, free advice.

 Photo by Pixabay